 1. Next Section XI meeting is in Honolulu, HI.
 The meeting dates, 04/28/03 05/02/03.
 The Hilton Hawaiian Village, (800) 445-8667. $199.00/night.
 Please make your reservations by 3/26/03.

 2. NRC Report

-7. In the future, there will be 1 Code Edition and 2 Code Addendum.
+5. There will be only one Code Edition and two Code Addendum.